This course is open to MA and ResMA students in Classics

-The competence to analyse complicated poetical texts within their social, religious and literary context; critical assessment of secondary literature.
+The competence to read the relevant sources within their historical, political and literary context; critical assessment of secondary literature.

-Oral presentation (25%), active participartion in class 25 , written paper (50).
+Oral presentation (25%), active participartion in class (inc. response) 25 , written paper (50).
 When this class is taken for 5 ECTS, no final paper is required.

 No use of Blackboard.